Shopify/toxiproxy/README.md

 Toxiproxy is a framework for simulating network conditions.
 It's made to work in testing/CI environments as well as development.
-It consists of two parts: a Go proxy that all network connections go through, as well as client libraries that can apply toxics (such as latency) to the link.
+It consists of two parts: a Go proxy that all network connections go through, as well as client libraries that can apply toxic conditions (toxics) to the link.

 ### Ruby Example
 See ruby gem here: [toxiproxy-ruby](https://github.com/Shopify/toxiproxy-ruby)